bolt/docs/source/content.md

   - `class: narrow`: Will show the field narrow, for fields that should take only a couple of characters.
 For `text` fields only.
-  - `variant: inline`: Will show the field to the right of the label, taking up less spave vertically.
+  - `variant: inline`: Will show the field to the right of the label, taking up less space vertically.
 For `text` fields only.
   - `label: Foo`: If omitted, the name of the field will be used as a label in the edit-screen.
 Replace 'Foo' with the desired label of the field.
   - `height: 150px`: For `html` and `textarea` fields, this will determine the